directus/directus/docs/extensions/installing-extensions.md

 **4. Start the Docker Container**

-Start your Docker container by running:
+Start your Docker container:

 ```bash
 docker-compose up
 ```

 You should see that your extension has been successfully loaded into the Docker container.
-Now, go ahead to customize your extension by making changes to the src folder within your extension directory.
+Now, go ahead to customize your extension by making changes to the `src` folder within your extension directory.

 ## Installing through the Marketplace

-Within your [Directus Cloud account](https://directus.cloud), you can conveniently install extensions from the Directus Marketplace.
+Within your Directus Cloud account, you can conveniently install extensions from the Directus Marketplace.

 **1. Access the Marketplace**

-Log in to your Directus cloud account.
+Log in to your [Directus Cloud account](https://directus.cloud).
 Once logged in, navigate to the "Marketplace" menu from the Module Bar.

 **2. Install Extensions**